microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

   /// @brief Get a writable reference to the underlying record.
   ///
-  /// Only available for non-RW object variants.
+  /// Only available for RW object variants.
 The non-const Get() returns a
   /// reference to the underlying data. std::enable_if_t<IsRW, RecordTy>::type &Get();
 };